 Late Diagnoses and Missed Opportunities

-• Many adults, regardless of gender, receive an autism diagnosis later in life.
+• Many adults, regardless of gender, are diagnosed with autism later in life.

 Mental Health Implications

-• Understanding the connection between autism and mental health is crucial for comprehensive care.
+• It is vital to understand the link between autism and mental health to ensure holistic care.

 The Role of Advocacy and Support